dchambers/composerjs/README.md

 model.set('answer', 42);
 ```

+but where the `set()` method can only be used for properties that were _defined_, and not for properties provided by handlers.

-and model observation is supported using the emitter pattern, for example:
+Finally, model observation is supported using the emitter pattern, for example:

 ```js
 model.props(['question', 'answer']).on('change', function(value) {